im-sohyeon/Projects_Yonsei/location finding/location_finding.md

 ### STEP3.
 Location showing of continuous movement 2 (circle)
 > Building code to make continuous movement (not randomly as STEP1) as making circle route.
 > Basic algorithm is :
-> making movement which follows circle route ➡️ show the result of location as coordinate form
+> making movement which follows circle route(radius=5) ➡️ show the result of location as coordinate form
-> (+ delay function was added to show the coordinate location form in visible sequence)
+> (+ delay function was added to show the coordinates of location in visible sequence)
 > To make movement of circle, angle(represents as thetha in the code) which converts to radians is used as an increment factor in for loop.
 ~~~
 #include <stdio.h>